userguide-galaxea/Product_User_Guide/docs/Guide/A1/Getting_Started.md

         <tr style="background-color: white;">
             <td>Power Cable</td>
             <td>1</td>
-            <td>Used to connect the PSU to the robot arm and the controller.</td>
+            <td>Used to connect the power supply unit to the robot arm.</td>
         </tr>
         <tr style="background-color: white;">
             <td>USB-A Cable</td>
             <td>1</td>
-            <td>Used to connect the robot arm controller to a computer with a USB-A port. </td>
+            <td>Used to connect the robot arm controller to a computer with a USB 2.0 port. </td>
         </tr>
         <tr style="background-color: white;">
             <td>Mounting Base Plate</td>